Table of Contents

 The study of Physics is based on experiments, which allowed us to test and validate theories.
 The results of those experiments are obtained by accurate measurements using physical quantities.

+A physical quantity is a quantity that can be measured.
 All physical quantities consist of a numerical magnitude and a unit.

 - The numerical magnitude denotes the size of the physical quantity.